cimentadaj/dataharvesting/README.md

 - [X] **Introduction**

 - **An introduction to Web Scraping**
-  - [ ] Introduction (types of webscraping, xpath, etc..)
+  - [ ] 1.
+Introduction (types of webscraping, xpath, etc..)
-  - [ ] A primer on web scraping
+  - [ ] 2.
+A primer on Webscraping
-  - [ ] Data formats: XML and HTML
+  - [ ] 3.
+Data formats: XML and HTML
-  - [ ] Practical access to XML and HTML
+  - [ ] 4.
+Case study: scraping Spanish school locations from the web
-  - [ ] Automation for Web Scraping programs
+  - [ ] 5.
+Automation for Web Scraping programs
-  - [ ] Selenium and JavaScript based scraping
+  - [ ] 6.
+Selenium and JavaScript based scraping
-  - [ ] Ethical issues with Web Scraping
+  - [ ] 7.
+Ethical issues with Web Scraping
-  - [ ] Practical exercises
+  - [ ] 8.
+Practical exercises

 - **Data APIs**
   - [ ] What is an API